To everything there is a season, and a time for every purpose under heaven,

 a time to scatter stones and a time to gather them …

-In the last chapter “Stones” I began rebuilding with rubble after a destructive relationship with a narcissist, and some unhealthy friends after him.
+In my book I wrote a chapter about “Stones,” where I began rebuilding with rubble after a destructive relationship with a narcissist, and some unhealthy friends after him.
+I had to rebuild my life on a new foundation.

 So if anyone reading this is recovering from a destructive relationship, I know what its like because I’ve been there.
 With the Lord it is possible to rebuild, even if rubble is the only thing left to rebuild with.
 I am blogging for you because the Lord is out there looking for you, and He will restore your soul.
-That’s a promise (Psalm 23).
+That’s a promise from Psalm 23